A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT: Abstract

 \section{Abstract}

-{A deformation quantization, in the sense of Rieffel, was recently achieved for de-Sitter spacetime.
-In this work, we generalize these results to \textit{all} globally hyperbolic spacetimes and apply the deformation to quantum field theories and their respective states.
-It turns out that the deformed state (i.e.\ a state in non-commutative spacetime) has a singularity structure resembling Minkowski, i.e.\ is \textit{Hadamard}, if the undeformed state is Hadamard.
+{We provide a deformation quantization, in the sense of Rieffel, for \textit{all} globally hyperbolic spacetimes with a Poisson structure.
+The Poisson structures have to satisfy Fedosov type requirements in order for the deformed product to be associative.
+We apply the novel deformation to quantum field theories and their respective states and we prove that the deformed state (i.e.\ a state in non-commutative spacetime) has a singularity structure resembling Minkowski, i.e.\ is \textit{Hadamard}, if the undeformed state is Hadamard.
 This proves that the Hadamard condition, and hence the quantum field theoretical implementation of the equivalence principle is a general concept that holds in spacetimes with quantum features (i.e. a non-commutative spacetime).}